nhi-huynh/PIoT-A1-weather-analysis/README.md

   (Claire) Pep8 check all code.

+  (Claire) Add references to end of analytics.txt.

-  (Nhi) - clean up code not being used
+  (Nhi) - clean up code not being used.

-  (Nhi) - remake graphs with collected data
+  (Nhi) - remake graphs with collected data.